Strickland Youth Center

 Strickland Youth Detention Garden

 Gardening in the ‘Cage’ began in February 2021.
 The youth plant, tend, and harvest vegetables, fruits, and flowers from the 45 raised beds.
 Volunteers from MUG, Mobile County Master Gardeners, and court staff lead therapeutic horticulture sessions twice a week with the girls and boys.
 This programming includes lessons in soft job skills, life skills, botany, and general plant care.
+This garden is currently fallow, but we hope it will get back online with the court’s support.